davidinfosec/DavidInfosec/readme.md

 #### A Python Script @ [Audio-Stream Detection (VBAN Protocol)](https://github.com/davidinfosec/VBAN-Stream-Detect)

-I created this in conjunction with a project for my church where I wanted audio streaming over the network from a laptop to automatically be detected by another computer.
+I created this in conjunction with a project for my church where I wanted audio streaming over the network to be detected automatically from receiving devices.